Glumboi/EZLinkvertiseBypasser/README.md

 V 2.2:

-- Completely fixed an issue that led into empty and repeated bypasses
+- Completely fixed an issue that led into empty and repeated bypasses (it can still sometimes happen, just retry if it didn't work but it happened only 2/20 tries of me so far)
 - Increased the time a list item is being highlighted green when you copied it (from 1000 ms to 1300)

 V 2.2.1: